-In addition, we have:
+In addition, we're doing the following:

-- Began active screening at the door for hospital staff and visitors - As of Monday, March 16, all clients, families, visitors, vendors, staff and volunteers will be screened at the main entrances.
+- Active screening at the door for hospital staff and visitors - As of Monday, March 16, all clients, families, visitors, vendors, staff, learners and volunteers will be screened at the main entrances.
 We will be asking all entrants a series of questions about their health and travel history.
-Those that are feeling ill or have travelled outside of Canada will be re-directed. - To facilitate this process, all staff, volunteers and students are asked to use the Bloorview School entrance from 6 a.m. to 7 p.m.
+Those that are feeling ill or have travelled outside of Canada will be re-directed. - To facilitate this process, all staff, volunteers and learners are asked to use the Bloorview School entrance from 6 a.m. to 7 p.m.
 After 7 p.m. you can use the main entrance. - During this time, we're asking everyone to exit the building using the door by the pool window on Level 1.
 The main doors can be used at any time as an accessible exit or for Wheel-Trans pick up or drop off. - As of Saturday, March 28, we have updated our masking policy.
 Please check the 'Holland Bloorview masking policy' section for more information. - As a general safety measure, all staff MUST wear Holland Bloorview ID badge at all times. - Cancelled community programming: Out of abundance of caution and in line with overall COVID-19 prevention measures, the hospital has cancelled most on-site appointments, services and community programs until further notice.
+Programs and services will gradually re-open in alignment with the province's re-opening phases and guidance.